jeffre/openfortivpn-haproxy/README.md

 reachable.

-## Use both a config file and command-line parameters for openfortivpn:
+## Use both a config file and command-line parameters for openfortivpn

 Contents of ./config:
 ```